Thirteen years ago today, Janteyl Johnson, affectionately known as "Puff," of Newark, Delaware, vanished without a trace.

 We know Janteyl, then 15 and five months pregnant, was communicating with several older men, including the father of her unborn child, the day she vanished.
 Investigators believe she may have left with one of those men.

 I asked Det.
-Herrera about those individuals and if any of them are considered suspects in her disappearance.
+Herrera if any of those men are considered suspects in her disappearance.

 Janteyl's family doesn't believe she left on her own.
-They feel she was lured from their apartment and are holding out hope that she and her child will be found alive.
+They feel she was lured from their apartment by someone she knew and thought she could trust.
+They remain hopeful that Janteyl and her child will be found alive.

 If you have information about this case, please call the New Castle County Police at 302-395-2784.